-The Council's Balance Sheet shows a net pension liability of £86.656 million.
+The Council's Balance Sheet shows a net pension liability of £95.024 million, an increase of £8.368 million from 31 March 2017.
 Whilst this has a substantial impact on the net worth of the Council, as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy, as the deficit on the scheme will be made good by increased contributions over the working lives of employees.
-The net liability has increased by £10.075 million from 31 March 2016.
-This is mainly due to the updating of assumptions used by the actuary to value the Pension Fund assets and liabilities, as a result the employer contributions are set to increase by 1% per annum between 2017/18 and 2020/21.